 What is it and how do we practice?

 The term “forest bath” is an English translation of a Japanese wellness practice called Shinrin-yoku.
 Shinrin-yoku can also be translated as “taking in the forest atmosphere.”
-The practice focuses on the health benefits of interacting with nature with our fully focused attention, and is different from the visual of literally bathing with water in the forest, or rolling in the dirt.
+The practice focuses on the health benefits of interacting with nature with our fully focused attention and spending time in the forest air.
+It is very different from a hike in the forest, and it also differs from the visual of literally bathing in water or rolling in the dirt, which sometimes comes to mind when we try to visualize “forest bathing” for the first time.

 A forest bath offers you the opportunity to slow down and connect deeply with the world around you, in a way that many of us have forgotten since our childhood years of curiosity.